 Here's another story.

-The rock bottom pricing strategy used by Walmart has filtered into the U.S. economy.
+The rock bottom pricing strategery used by Walmart has filtered into the U.S. economy.

-The study by the economic research firm Global Insight concluded that the discounting, along with other measures, led to cumulative savings for consumers of 263 billion dollars between 1985 and 2004, uh, which is about $895 per person.
+According to a study commissioned by the company and released, the study by the economic research firm Global Insight concluded that the discounting, along with other measures, led to cumulative savings for consumers of $263 billion between 1985 and 2004, which is about $895 per person.

 So Walmart's pricing is actually keeping a lid on inflation.

-Walmart alone, Walmart itself, is doing more than the Federal Reserve is to there's dingy hairy up.
+Walmart alone, Walmart itself, is doing more than the Federal Reserve is to, there's Dingy Harry up.

 Now he's talking still more about this pre-war intelligence, and the president needs to come clean.